pi-apps/pi-blazor/Readme.md

 ## INSTALATION

 Clone project, add to your solution.
-This setup is for server side Blazor, but for WASM blazor (client side) would be good as well.
+This setup is for server side Blazor, but for WASM blazor (client side) would be good as well with some small changes.

 Add line to your Blazor project `_Host.cshtml`